-The versatile recipe allows you to cook the pita sandwiches in the oven, on the grill, cast-iron skillet, or an air fryer.
+- The versatile recipe allows you to cook the pita sandwiches in the oven, on the grill, in a cast-iron skillet, or in an air fryer.

 - Meat: Traditionally, Arayes are stuffed with ground lamb, which is how I prefer them.
 However, you can also substitute beef, ground chicken, or turkey.

-- Spices: I like to add sumac, kubba seasoning (or allspice), salt, black pepper, and crushed red pepper flakes.
-However, you may also add a few cloves of fresh garlic, ¼ teaspoon cumin, and a touch of cinnamon.
+- Spices: I like to add sumac, baharat spice mix, salt, black pepper, and crushed red pepper flakes to my kofta mixture.
+However, you may also add a few cloves of fresh garlic, ¼ teaspoon of cumin, and a touch of cinnamon.

-STEP 3: Divide the meat into eight equal portions.
-Cut each pita bread in half and carefully stuff them with the meat mixture forming a layer of meat into each pita pocket.
+Step 3: Divide the meat into eight equal portions.
+Slice each pita bread in half and carefully stuff with the meat mixture forming a layer of meat into each pita pocket.

-STEP 4: Brush both sides of the stuffed pitas with olive oil; arrange on a baking sheet.
-For easier cleanup, line the baking sheet with foil or parchment paper.
-Bake for 5 minutes on each side or until the meat is cooked and the pita is crispy.
+Step 5: Arrange Arayes on a baking sheet.
+For easier cleanup, line the baking sheet with aluminum foil.
+Bake for 6 minutes on each side or until the meat is cooked and the pita bread is crispy.

 Use fresh pita bread that's soft and pliable.
 Slice the pita in half and gently pry open.
 Spread a thin layer of the kabob meat filling inside the pita pockets.

-- Cut each pita bread sandwich in two to serve as appetizers.
+- Slice each arayes in two to serve as appetizers.

 - Make sure to drain the excess liquid before mixing the onion with the ground meat.
 If the mixture is too wet, you'll end up with a soggy pita sandwich.